Betamethasone and clotrimazole topical

 How should I use betamethasone and clotrimazole topical?

-Call your doctor if your groin symptoms do not improve after 1 week, or if your foot symptoms do not improve after 2 weeks of treatment.
+Call your doctor if your symptoms do not improve after 1 week of using this medicine (or after 2 weeks if using the medicine on your feet).

-Store this medicine at room temperature away from moisture and heat.
-Keep the tube or bottle capped and tightly closed when not in use.
+Store at room temperature away from moisture and heat.
+Store the lotion in an upright position.

 What happens if I miss a dose?